pip-services/pip-services-docs/content/en/toolkit/recipes/rest_service/_index.md

 #### Our microservice

-Finally, our code will be:
+Our final code will be:

 {{< tabsection >}}
    Not available